KomodoPlatform/NotaryNodes/season4/candidates/daemonfox/README.md

     - Current participant in KMDLABS crosschain transactonal testing
     - Constant participant in BarterDEX, HyperDEX and the atomicDEX wallets
   - POS64, MGNX and KMDLABS
-    - Once POS64 completed the fork, KGNX decided to launch, and we all participated.
+    - Once POS64 completed the fork, MGNX decided to launch, and we all participated.
 I was one of the top holders before closing my daemon to go back to KMDLABS testing
 	- KMDLabs LabsAssistant since project birth
     - KMDLABS Notary Node operator for well over a year now
   - PIRATE (ARRR)